A Visit To Madame Tussaud's Wax Museum

 Who can blame them.
 It is not everyday that you get to rub shoulders with presidents and other famous people even though they are only made of wax!
 You can take your own or you can make use of the official photographer for a small fee.

 Everyone's favorite is of course those which grace the movie screen.
 They are the glamorous stars of Hollywood, Bollywood and Hong Kong's glamor world.
-Doesn't Nicole Kidman look great in wax?
+Marilyn Monroe with her famous flying skirt immortalized in wax!

 A popular photograph spot is with the Royal family.
 Who would decline to have a picture taken with Her Majesty the Queen and the Duke of Edinburgh.
 After all it is not often you get an audience with Her Majesty, the Queen of England.